andyshimano/mobile-integrity-validation-analysis/README.md

 The implemented integrity mechanism does not provide sufficient protection against request tampering.

 This case demonstrates how partial cryptographic validation leads to exploitable weaknesses even when strong primitives (SHA-256) are used incorrectly.

+Importantly, this vulnerability is architectural in nature and cannot be mitigated solely by strengthening client-side protections.

 ---